Symfa-Inc/react-router-helpers/README.md

 * If the guard returns `false` - then the status of the guard is `Failed`
 * Guard statuses can be received inside LoadingComponent using the `useGuardStatus` hook
 * Since the guards field in the route is an array, there can be several guards
-* The order in which guards are called the same as they placed in an array - from left to right
+* The order in which guards are called is the same as they placed in an array - from left to right
-* As soon as one guard returns false, all guards on the right of failed one are not called.
+* As soon as one guard returns `false`, all guards on the right of failed one are not called.
 * If the guard threw an error, and it was not wrapped in a `try catch` block within the guard, then the guard's status will be `Failed`.

 <br />